jakeleichtling/mobile-chrome-apps/docs/Develop.md

 ####`cca`

 Navigate to your Chrome App's directory.
-Then deploy using the following commands.
+Then deploy using the following command(s).

   	* IP deploy: `cca push --target=IP_ADDRESS`